awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

     ]
 }
 ```

-Taking Amazon DynamoDB configuration as an example, we want to build a configuration standard review with following ***custom pillars***(example) :
+As an example, we are going to use the best practices for configuring an Amazon DynamoDB Database for our custom lens, and are going to use the following configuration categories as our ***custom pillars***:
 * *Operating Readiness*
 * *Security*
 * *Application Performance*
 * *Cost Model Optimization*

-Under this definition, the JSON structure now looks like this:
+Using these categories as our custom pillars, the JSON structure now looks like this:
 ```
 {
     "schemaVersion": "2021-11-01",